CassioML/cassio-website/docs/more_info.md

 You can copy the provided `.env.template` file and replace the environment variables you see there
-(essentially, the full path to the bundle file, the keyspace name and your database secret token string).
+(essentially, the full path to the bundle file, the keyspace name and your database secret token string and ID).

 ??? tip "Using the Astra CLI"